Alocasia gageana 'California'

 Food

 Feed every four waters in the growing season, reduce to every six in autumn and winter.
-Pre-water the soil before adding 'ready to use' products to protect the roots.
+Water before fertilising to prevent the fertiliser burning the roots.

 Temperature